A small email list of highly engaged subscribers is always more valuable than a large email list that never read your content.

 - Remove any bouncing email addresses from your list.
 Most good email software is doing this for you automatically but it’s worth checking your settings to make sure this is the case.

 - Remove email alias addresses in your list.
-These are emails that are formatted like: [email protected] or [email protected] Typically they go to a group of recipients.
+These are emails that are formatted like: sales@ or support@ Typically they go to a group of recipients.
 ISPs know this and understand that not all recipients agreed to receive those emails.
 So they often either don’t deliver them at all or mark them as spam.

 - Stop email blasting subscribers that don’t engage with your content.
 Exclude your “cold” segment from your email blasting schedule.
 This will have a big impact on your top-line numbers as that portion of your list has been diluting your stats all this time!